ppetrovtv/pine_script_docs/source/Indicator_repainting.rst

 This leads to a script working differently in historical data and in real-time.
 We can see this difference, if we add a script on a chart, wait till it compiles on a number of bars and then refresh the page.
-This peculiarity is called **“Indicator repainting”**.
+This peculiarity is called **"Indicator repainting"**.
 There are a few reasons for this.

 We can see repainting in the following cases: